onyx-platform/onyx-java/docs/readme/expanded_use_example.md

 been processed and returned.
 It will always be present on a properly processed and gathered output, and thus should always be accounted for when doing applications programming with Onyx-Java.
 <br><br>
-Finally in our single-java-test test method, note that we call a shutdown method on our *JobBuilder* class.
-This class simply shuts down the *OnyxEnv* object associated with the *JobBuilder*, and should always be used when jobs are finished.
-In *JobBuilder* it looks like:
+Finally in our single-java-test test method, note that we call a shutdown method on our <em>JobBuilder</em> class.
+This class simply shuts down the <em>OnyxEnv</em> object associated with the <em>JobBuilder</em>, and should always be used when jobs are finished.
+In <em>JobBuilder</em> it looks like:
 <br><br>

 ```